Amanda Halls, R.D.N., L.D.

-Freezer burn can also happen, which comprises the taste and integrity of food.
-If you have frozen foods that are still edible but getting close to their expiration date, move them to the front of the freezer to grab first when meal planning.
+- Freezer burn also can happen.
+This comprises the taste and integrity of food.
+If you have frozen foods that are still edible, but they are getting close to their expiration date, move them to the front of the freezer to grab first when meal planning.

-Freezer cleaning also presents a good time to throw away any frozen foods that may be tempting and result in broken healthy eating habits.
-Some examples include ice cream, frozen pizza or pizza rolls, cookie dough, breaded and fried meats, like chicken wings or fish sticks, and frozen candy bars.
+- Freezer cleaning also presents a good time to throw away any frozen foods that may be tempting and result in broken healthy eating habits.
+Some examples include ice cream; frozen pizza or pizza rolls; cookie dough; breaded and fried meats, such as chicken wings or fish sticks; and frozen candy bars.
 Once cleaned, filling the freezer with healthy items makes meal prep easy.

-A budget-friendly option is buying unfrozen, non-breaded meat from the store in larger quantities.
-Then, before freezing, place a serving size in freezer bags.
+- A budget-friendly option is buying unfrozen, nonbreaded meat from the store in larger quantities.
+Then before freezing, place a serving size in each freezer bag.

-Remember to label and date all freezer items to keep track of how long food has been frozen.
+- Remember to label and date all freezer items to track how long food has been frozen.

 Like this article?
 Read about spring cleaning in your pantry and refrigerator.